nigelhorne/Data-Text/README.md

 Contains a simple sanity test for consecutive punctuation.
 I expect I'll improve that.

+Successful calls to append() can be daisy chained.

+The argument can be a reference to an array of strings, or an object.
+If called with an object, the message as\_string() is sent to it for its contents.

 ## as\_string

 Returns the text as a string.

+## length

+Returns the length of the text.

 # AUTHOR